tomtomjhj/init.vim/notes.md

 * `debug-mode`?
 * how to make `Gdiffsplit` do `--follow`?
 * Textobj plugins can be lazy-loaded with manual `s:lod_map`
+* search without confirming search, window-local search, jump with `/_CTRL-G`, ...
+* refreshing clipboard `call setenv('DISPLAY', '...')`: The new value can be obtained by launching another shell.. how to automate?
+Note: `call serverlist()` seems to work

 ## Done
 * Loading ultisnip at `InsertEnter` fires `FileType` again.
 Why?????